bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

   available balance that can support sending the payment.
 This reserves the value in higher-value channels for larger payments that may come later.
-(Ultimately, if the network adopts multipath payments, the need to keep channel balances larger than the largest payment one wants to send should go away.)
+(Ultimately, if the network adopts multipath payments, the need to keep at least one channel with a balance larger than the largest payment you want to send should go away.)

 ## Footnotes